stampchain-io/stamps_sdk/docs/src101specs.md

 When `type` is "address", `data` MUST include address type and address value.
 Currently we only support `btc`and `eth` address types and only can set single address as record under each address type.

-If you set a new address record under the same address type, the previous will be overwritten.
+If you set a new address record in the same address type, the previous will be overwritten.
 If you set a single address record, for example, only btc, then eth will be set as null.
-It's recommended to set both `btc` and `eth` address everytime when making setrecord transaction in case the missing one is overwritten.
+It's recommended to set both `btc` and `eth` address every time when making set record transaction in case the missing one is overwritten.

 If `prim` is true and `type` is not "txt", `prim` will not work.
 If `prim` is true, `type` is "address" and `data` is not including `btc` address,  `prim` will not work as well.